 Please allow plenty of time to get to the Meet.
 We Meet at 12:30pm unless otherwise notified.
 This means you need to be on your horse at 12:30pm.
 Good drag hunting etiquette demands that when you arrive, you should find the Hunt Secretary and offer her your cap, rather than waiting for her to approach you.
 Similarly, you should say a good morning to the Masters (the correct greeting being "Good morning Master" even if you know them personally).
 The Huntsman and Hounds will join the Meet at 12:30pm.
-You will be offered a glass of port and have a chance to chat to your fellow Draghunters.
-The Field Master will then welcome everyone, thank the Landowners and offer information and instructions on the days' Draghunting.
-It is very important that you are quiet and listen carefully to what the Field Master says.
-The Field Master will then say "Hounds please!" and the Huntsman will blow the horn and lead the hounds to the first line.
-Any time the Field Master says "Field please!" you should follow them.
+You will be offered a glass of port and have a chance to chat to your fellow drag hunters.
+One of the Masters will then welcome everyone, thank the landowners and offer information and instructions on the days' drag hunting.
+It is very important that you are quiet and listen carefully to what the Master says.
+The Master will then say "Hounds please!" and the Huntsman will blow the horn and lead the hounds to the first line.
+Any time the Master says "Field please!" you should follow them.

 What sort of country do you cover?

 We are very fortunate to have supportive Landowners who allow us to cross a wide variety of country.
 This can be anything from old turf on country estates to farmland to forestry and military land.
-The days' draghunting will consist of 3 or 4 'lines' of about 2 miles each (although this can vary).
-These are pre-determined routes planned by the Landowners and Masters.
+The days' drag hunting will consist of 3 or 4 'lines' of about 2 miles each (although this can vary).
+These are pre-determined routes planned by the Masters.
 All jumps on these lines are carefully maintained and inspected in the week leading up to the event.

 What happens at the end of the day?

 Please wait until the Huntsman has put the hounds away before you go back to your lorry.
 The Field Master will indicate when you are free to move.
+Remember to thank the Masters before you leave.
+The traditional way of saying goodbye to your fellow drag hunters is to say 'goodnight', no matter what time of day it is.
 The Hunt Supporters' Club always provide everyone with a hunt tea after the horses are washed off and put away.
 We pride ourselves on the quality of these teas, so do come along to have something to eat and drink and re-live the thrills of the day.
 Everyone is welcome.
-Riders' tea is included in the price of their cap and we ask for a donation towards the cost of the tea from foot-followers.
-Hunt Supporters' Club members also have free hunt tea at all the meets.
+Hunt tea is included for all riders and non-mounted subscribers.
+We ask for a small donation from all other foot followers.